git-shassan/LTRSP-2119/Module 1 - Setup Environment/README.md

 ![alt text](image-5.png)

 Click on view.
-Then select details in the blue menu bar and scroll down to view the Anyconnect Credentials.
+Then select info in the top menu bar and scroll down to view the Anyconnect Credentials.

-Also take a note of your Public IP address.
-It is likely to be in 64.100.13.x range. **This is your Public On-Prem IP that will be used later on in Module 5**
+Also take a note of your Public IP address. **This is your Public On-Prem IP that will be used later on in Module 5**

 ![alt text](image-6.png)